nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Use case: UC11 - Add genre to an anime**

 **MSS**
-1.  <ins>User lists all anime(UC01)</ins>
+1. <ins>User lists all anime(UC02)</ins>
 2. User decides which `Anime` to add a `Genre`
-3. User requests a list of all previously added `Genre`
-4. System displays a list of all previously added `Genre`
+3. <ins>User lists all genres(UC10)</ins>
-5. User chooses a `Genre` to tag the `Anime` with
+4. User chooses a `Genre` to tag the `Anime` with
-6. User requests to tag an `Anime` with a `Genre`
+5. User requests to tag an `Anime` with a `Genre`
-7. System tags the Anime with the specified `Genre`
+6. System tags the Anime with the specified `Genre`

-    Use case ends.
+    Use case ends

 **Extensions**

+* 1a.
+The list is empty

+  Use case ends

+* 5a.
+The given index is invalid

+    * 5a1.
+AniList shows an error message

+      Use case resumes at step 5

+* 5b.
+The given genre is invalid

+    * 5b1.
+AniList shows an error message

+      Use case resumes at step 5

+* 5c.
+The given genre is a duplicate

+    * 5c1.
+AniList shows an error message

+      Use case resumes at step 5

 **Use case: UC12 - Delete genre from an anime**

 **MSS**
-1.  <ins>User lists all anime(UC01)</ins>
+1. <ins>User lists all anime(UC02)</ins>
-2. User decides which `Anime` to add a `Genre`
+2. User decides which `Anime` to delete a `Genre` from
-3. User requests a list of all previously added `Genre`
-4. System displays a list of all previously added `Genre`
-5. User chooses a `Genre` to tag the `Anime` with
+3. User chooses a `Genre` to delete
-6. User requests to tag an `Anime` with a `Genre`
+4. User requests to delete the `Genre` from the `Anime`
-7. System tags the Anime with the specified `Genre`
+5. System deletes the specified `Genre` from the `Anime`

-    Use case ends.
+    Use case ends

 **Extensions**

+* 1a.
+The list is empty

+  Use case ends

+* 4a.
+The given index is invalid

+    * 4a1.
+AniList shows an error message

+      Use case resumes at step 4

+* 4b.
+The given genre is invalid

+    * 4b1.
+AniList shows an error message

+      Use case resumes at step 4

+* 4c.
+The given genre is not in the anime

+    * 4c1.
+AniList shows an error message

+      Use case resumes at step 4

 **Use case: UC13 - Find anime by name and genre**

 1. User requests to find anime based on some name and genre
-2. AniList shows a list of anime filtered based on these criteria and the current tab.
+2. AniList shows a list of anime filtered based on these criteria and the current tab

-   Use case ends.
+   Use case ends

 **Extensions**

 * 1a.
-The given request is invalid.
+The given genre is invalid

     * 1a1.
+AniList shows an error message

+      Use case resumes at step 1

+* 1b.
+The given name is invalid

-AniList shows an error message.
+    * 1b1.
+AniList shows an error message

-      Use case ends.
+      Use case resumes at step 1

 **Use case: UC14 - View user statistics**

-1. User changes the anime theme based on the menu bar theme options
+1. User requests to view statistics
-2. AniList applies the required css file based on the theme selected
+2. AniList shows user statistics on another window

-   Use case ends.
+   Use case ends

 **Use case: UC15 - Change application theme**